The Feast of the Epiphany

 SEARCH

-The Season in LENT starts on Wednesday, February 18, and ends on Thursday, April 2, 2026.
+The Season after PENTECOST starts on Monday, May 25, and ends on Saturday, November 28, 2026.

-This is the fourth season of the church year.
-Click here to read more about the SEASON in LENT.
+This is the sixth season of the church year.
+Click here to read more about the SEASON after PENTECOST.